napalm-automation/napalm/docs/support/ios.rst

 IOS has no native API to play with, that's the reason why we used the Netmiko library to interact with it.
 Having Netmiko installed in your working box is a prerequisite.

-netmiko >= 1.4.1    (Check current napalm-ios/requirements.txt for latest Netmiko requirement)
+Check napalm-ios/requirements.txt for Netmiko version requirement

 Full ios driver support requires configuration rollback on error::